 You can only click on a link to go directly to the forum if you are logged in to the forum on the device on which you are reading the notification – if you are not logged in then when you click the link you will get an error message which looks like…

-The solution is the same in both cases – you need to login to Forum 2020 by:
+The solution is the same in both cases – you need to login to The Lee Forum by:

 - clicking Login in the blue menu above the error

 - entering your username or email address

 Step by step illustrated examples of how to log in can be found in the online User Guide.

 - Checking the Remember Me box when logging in means you won’t be asked to log in again on this device for another two weeks